centreon/centreon-collect/tests/README.md

 - [x] **BEEXTCMD37**: external command DISABLE_PASSIVE_SVC_CHECKS and ENABLE_PASSIVE_SVC_CHECKS on bbdo3.0
 - [x] **BEEXTCMD38**: external command DISABLE_PASSIVE_SVC_CHECKS and ENABLE_PASSIVE_SVC_CHECKS on bbdo2.0
 - [x] **BEEXTCMD39**: external command START_OBSESSING_OVER_HOST and STOP_OBSESSING_OVER_HOST on bbdo3.0
-- [x] **BEEXTCMD4**: external command CHANGE_NORMAL_HOST_CHECK_INTERVAL on bbdo2.0, using bbdo2.0 the script configures the engine and broker, starts them, executes external commands to change the normal host check interval, verifies the interval value in the database, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD4**: using bbdo2.0 the script executes external commands to change the normal host check interval, verifies the interval value in the database.
 - [x] **BEEXTCMD40**: external command START_OBSESSING_OVER_HOST and STOP_OBSESSING_OVER_HOST on bbdo2.0
 - [x] **BEEXTCMD41**: external command START_OBSESSING_OVER_SVC and STOP_OBSESSING_OVER_SVC on bbdo3.0
 - [x] **BEEXTCMD42**: external command START_OBSESSING_OVER_SVC and STOP_OBSESSING_OVER_SVC on bbdo2.0
-- [x] **BEEXTCMD5**: external command CHANGE_RETRY_SVC_CHECK_INTERVAL on bbdo3.0, this code configures the engine and broker, starts them, executes external commands to change the retry service check interval, verifies the interval value in the database, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD5**: using bbdo3.0, executes external commands to change the retry service check interval, verifies the interval value in the database.
+The process is repeated with grpc and legacy external command.
-- [x] **BEEXTCMD6**: external command CHANGE_RETRY_SVC_CHECK_INTERVAL on bbdo2.0, this code configures the engine and broker, starts them, executes external commands to change the retry service check interval, verifies the interval value in the database, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD6**: on bbdo2.0, this code executes external commands to change the retry service check interval, verifies the interval value in the database.
-- [x] **BEEXTCMD7**: external command CHANGE_RETRY_HOST_CHECK_INTERVAL on bbdo3.0,  this code configures the engine and broker, starts them, executes external commands to change the retry host check interval, verifies the interval value in the database, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD7**: on bbdo3.0, this code executes external commands to change the retry host check interval, verifies the interval value in the database.
-- [x] **BEEXTCMD8**: external command CHANGE_RETRY_HOST_CHECK_INTERVAL on bbdo2.0, this code configures the engine and broker, starts them, executes external commands to change the retry host check interval, verifies the interval value in the database, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD8**: on bbdo2.0, this code executes external commands to change the retry host check interval, verifies the interval value in the database.
-- [x] **BEEXTCMD9**: external command CHANGE_MAX_SVC_CHECK_ATTEMPTS on bbdo3.0, executes external commands to change the maximum service check attempts, verifies the interval value in the database for both services and resources, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD9**: on bbdo3.0, executes external commands to change the maximum service check attempts, verifies the interval value in the database for both services and resources.
 - [x] **BEEXTCMD_COMPRESS_GRPC1**: external command CHANGE_NORMAL_SVC_CHECK_INTERVAL on bbdo3.0 and compressed grpc
 - [x] **BEEXTCMD_GRPC1**: external command CHANGE_NORMAL_SVC_CHECK_INTERVAL on bbdo3.0 and grpc
 - [x] **BEEXTCMD_GRPC2**: external command CHANGE_NORMAL_SVC_CHECK_INTERVAL on bbdo2.0 and grpc